Magnify-Cash/magnify-monorepo/README.md

 Currently, the monorepo comprises the following four subprojects:

-1. **contracts**: This section contains the smart contracts that form the backbone of the NFTY Finance protocol.
+1. **contracts**: This section contains the smart contracts that form the backbone of the Magnify Cash protocol.
 For in-depth details, please refer to the [`/contracts`](contracts/docs/README.md) directory.

-2. **subgraph**: Here, you can find the code responsible for managing the subgraph of the NFTY Finance protocol.
+2. **subgraph**: Here, you can find the code responsible for managing the subgraph of the Magnify Cash protocol.
 (You may include additional context or purpose of the subgraph here.)

 3. **faucet**: The faucet subproject deals with setting up and managing the faucet service.
 (Feel free to elaborate further on the functionality of the faucet if needed.)

-4. **dapp**: The dapp subproject encompasses the decentralized application (dApp) for NFTY Finance.
+4. **dapp**: The dapp subproject encompasses the decentralized application (dApp) for Magnify Cash.
 (Provide more information on the features and functionalities of the dApp as necessary.)

 ## Local Development Setup